-- problems judging differences in height or width particularly noticeable when he steps off a curb or over a threshold. - difficulty following moving objects so he may not see an approaching car until it is very close. - double vision; seeing two separate images at the same time. - a confused perception of space and size things may seem at times to change size or shape.

-some things may seem magnified - one child saw a hair as if it were a strand of spaghetti - which can lead to a fascination with tiny things and make him good at doing intricate tasks
+- problems judging differences in height or width particularly noticeable when he steps off a curb or over a threshold. - difficulty following moving objects so he may not see an approaching car until it is very close. - double vision; seeing two separate images at the same time. - a confused perception of space and size things may seem at times to change size or shape. - some things may seem magnified one child saw a hair as if it were a strand of spaghetti - which can lead to a fascination with tiny things and make him good at doing intricate tasks sees in this way is actually only partially-sighted.
+He lives in a world where nothing is quite as it seems, nothing is constant; where other people (and objects) can, at times, appear to be extremely frightening.

 Some children are only able to focus on one part of the face at a time so that faces may seem distorted or fragmented and all that he sees clearly may be an eye, a mouth or an earring.
-Any child who sees in this way is actually only partially-sighted.
-He lives in a world where nothing is quite as it seems, nothing is constant; where other people (and objects) can, at times, appear to be extremely frightening.

-For some children though things are much worse for, like Gunilla Gerland who has Asperger's syndrome, they may simply see a blank face, framed perhaps by dark hair or with a hairy growth over part of it.
+Any child who children For some though things are much worse for, like Gunilla who Gerland has Asperger's syndrome, they may simply see a blank face, framed perhaps by dark hair or with a hairy growth over part of it.

 Pictures of faces are stored in a special part of the brain.
-In some cases 'face blindness' is caused by a malfunction in that part of the brain.
+In some cases, "face blindness" is caused by a malfunction in that part of the brain.

-However, there is also a possibility that for some children with ASD this 'face-blindness' actually stems from photo-phobia or poor visual acuity although research has yet to determine the answers.
+However, there is also a possibility that for some children with ASD this face-blindness actually stems from photo-phobia or poor visual acuity although research has yet to determine the answers.

 Certainly if you cannot see correctly the only pictures that you could store would either be blank or extremely bizarre which would make remembering and placing faces almost impossible.
-Sadly this can mean that he may not always recognize the important people in his life even if he sees them everyday - although as he grows older he will learn to use other clues such as smell; the way the persons clothes move; or an identifying feature like a mole etc.
+Sadly, this can mean that he may not always recognize the important people in his life even if he sees them every day - although as he grows older he will learn to use other clues such as smell; the way the person's clothes move; or an identifying feature like a mole etc. Emotional "blindness."

-Emotional 'blindness'.